Skip to content

 Is underfloor heating expensive to run?

-No. Underfloor heating runs at lower temperatures than radiators, so it can be more efficient and cheaper to operate, especially in well-insulated homes.
-Water-based systems paired with a modern boiler or heat pump offer the lowest running costs.
+No. Underfloor heating runs at lower temperatures than radiators, which makes it more energy-efficient in well-insulated Dublin homes.
+Water-based systems connected to a modern boiler or heat pump typically offer the lowest long-term running costs.

-Underfloor heating is generally cheaper to run because it operates at lower temperatures while heating evenly.
-Radiators heat air at high temperatures, which makes boilers work harder.
+Underfloor heating is generally cheaper to run because it operates at lower flow temperatures while distributing heat evenly.
+Radiators require higher temperatures, which increases boiler workload and energy usage.

-Water-based systems typically last 40–50 years.
-Electric systems average 20–25 years.
-Both require very little maintenance once installed correctly.
+Water-based systems typically last 40–50 years, while electric systems average 20–25 years.
+When installed correctly, both require minimal maintenance.

-For new builds and major renovations, the system sits within the floor build-up.
-Retrofit systems can be laid over existing floors with minimal height increase.
-We assess this during a home survey.
+Not always.
+In new builds or major renovations, the system is built into the floor structure.
+Retrofit systems can often be installed over existing floors with minimal height increase.

-Yes — both electric and water systems are safe when installed by certified professionals.
-All systems are insulated, pressure tested, and regulated under Irish building standards.
+Yes.
+Both electric and water-based systems are safe when installed by qualified professionals.
+Systems are insulated, pressure tested, and installed in accordance with Irish building regulations.

 Ready to Get Started?

-If you’re interested in upgrading your home with underfloor heating, we’re here to help every step of the way.
+If you’re interested in upgrading your home with underfloor heating Dublin, we’re here to help every step of the way.

 At Dublin Plumber 24 Hrs, we offer free, no-obligation consultations.
 We’ll visit your home, assess your needs, and provide a clear, written quote.